-In software engineering, complexity is often seen as a sign of professionalism.
+In software engineering, complexity is often seen as a sign of competence.

 In my final year of engineering school, I built a CTF platform.
-At the time, no tool like CTFd existed.
+At the time, no software like CTFd existed.
 Everything had to be built from scratch.

 The first year was a bit chaotic, as any first attempt tends to be.
-But iteration after iteration, the system stabilized.
+Improvement after improvement, I managed to stabilize the system.
 A few well-scoped micro-services came to structure the critical parts.
-And for ten years, it ran like clockwork.
+For ten years, the whole thing ran like clockwork.
 No major incidents.
 No outage caused by a poorly understood service going down.

-Yet every time I presented the architecture, I ran into the same questions:
+Yet every time I presented the architecture, I heard the same questions with a skeptical tone:

-The new solution is built on CTFd: a generic product that requires far more computing power, offers fewer features, and runs on Kubernetes, of course.
+The new solution is built on CTFd.
+In other words, a generic product that requires more computing power, offers fewer features, displays an austere interface, and runs on Kubernetes, of course.

 Complexity has become the default reaction

-Today, faced with a technical problem, the instinctive reaction is almost always the same: add more.
+Today, faced with a technical difficulty, the reaction is almost always the same: add more.
 More machines, more software layers, more cloud, more abstractions.

 CPU at 100%?
 Add more CPU.

 The system is slow?
-Migrate to the cloud.
+Move everything to the cloud.

-The architecture doesn’t look right?
+The architecture doesn’t suit anyone?
 Switch to microservices.

-But these decisions are often made before anyone has understood the problem.
-When a system becomes slow, the modern reaction is to add servers.
-An engineer’s reaction should be to ask why.
+According to my observations, these decisions are often made before anyone has understood the problem.
+When a system becomes slow, the instinctive reaction is to add servers and resources, whereas an engineer’s reaction should be to ask “why?”.

 Saying “it’s slow” is not a diagnosis.
-It’s an admission that you’ve lost control of your system.
+It’s an admission of the loss of control over your system.

 A simple system is a mastered system